 Watson for Oncology from IBM processes large amounts of medical literature and suggests personalized treatment options for cancer patients.
 Merative is a health data management tool that organizes and assesses large volumes of health-related data to provide some structure to doctors.

 3. Personalize patient care and assistance.
-Solutions like AI-powered medical wearables, medical chatbots, and telemedicine applications bring healthcare experiences to a new level, increasing the personalization of patient care.
-AI systems can also analyze patients’ health data, behaviors, and preferences to offer more personalized health recommendations.
+Applying generative AI in healthcare allows for developing AI-powered medical wearables, medical AI chatbots, and telemedicine applications that increase the personalization of patient care.
+AI systems can also analyze patientsโ health data, behaviors, and preferences to offer more personalized health recommendations.

 For example, Viz.ai uses AI to detect signs of a stroke in CT scans.
 PathAI assists pathologists in analyzing tissue samples and helps to produce more accurate diagnoses.